 I’m using some behind the scenes code, and I’ve defined a VRAM_BUF in crt0.s to be at $700.
 Notice, that this technically shares the 700-7ff space with the C stack.
 They could potentially collide.
 If you are worried about this, put the VRAM buffer at 600-6ff.
 But, you shouldn’t be putting more than 74 bytes of writes to the VRAM buffer, so this should never get bigger than 77 bytes.
 The C stack grows down from 7ff.
-And, the C stack only needs a dozen or so bytes, if you program like I do, and don’t use local variables, and only pass a few at a time to a function (preferably none), and don’t use recursion.
+And, the C stack only needs a dozen or so bytes, if you program like I do, and don’t use local variables, and only pass a few at a time to a function, and don’t use recursion.
 If you do those things, you’ll be fine.
 But, I thought I should let you know.

 To use my system, you need to point some internal pointer to my system.
 This requires no passed value, that address is defined by VRAM_BUF in crt0.s .

 You can buffer a single tile with

 You just need the tile number and an address.
-NTADR_A(x,y) is a macro that can get us the address NTADR_A(x,y).
-X and Y are tile positions.
-X from 0 to 31, Y from 0 to 29.
+NTADR_A(x,y) is a macro that can get us the nametable address from a tile position.
+X and Y are tile positions – X from 0 to 31, Y from 0 to 29.
 There are also NTADR_B, NTADR_C, NTADR_D macros, one for each of the 4 possible nametables.

 You could also use a function I wrote that calculates the address at run time, using pixel values 0-255 X, 0-239 Y. NT is which nametable, 0-3.